XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter3.md

 When you think your computer is running many programs at once, in reality, its the operating system that’s quickly switching between programs, sharing that CPU for fractions of a second.

+### 1. Starts running when the computer "boots up"
+### 2. Manager/supervisor
+   Starting/stopping programs
+   Manages RAM, persistent storage, and other shared resources between programs
+### 3. Can run multiple programs at once ("sandboxing")
+### 4. Allows a computer to change over time (updates)
+### 5. Other responsibilities:
+   File system
+   Manages windows
+   Some basic programs